projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 an interrupt, for example:

 - from LVT like LAPIC timer
-- from vIOAPIC for a pass-thru device interrupt
+- from vIOAPIC for a passthrough device interrupt
 - from an emulated device for a MSI

 These APIs will finish by making a vCPU request.